Ka1Guan/RE-SELF/README.md

+# RE-SELF
-# Official code for paper "Seeing the World and the Self from Egocentric Video"
+Official code for paper "Seeing the World and the Self from Egocentric Video"